 Every Bilawal (son of Benazir) is in debt

 And every Benazir (the poor) walks without shoes

-But for every star with huge mass becomes dark once and tastes death for it is the promise we do to our creator and thus in march, 12.
-1993 Habib Jalib also known as the revolutionist of his own kind, a left-wing activist and a common man died, forgetting his own profound sorrows, he grieved and wrote for suffering masses!
+But for every star with huge mass becomes dark once and tastes death for it is the promise we do to our creator and thus in March, 12.
+1993 Habib Jalib was also known as the revolutionist of his own kind, a left-wing activist and a common man died, forgetting his own profound sorrows, he grieved and wrote for suffering masses!